What is Kasabach-Merritt syndrome?

 What causes Kasabach-Merritt syndrome?

-Kasabach-Merritt syndrome is caused by kaposiform haemangioendotheliomas, tufted angiomas and sometimes other vascular tumours.
-Previously Kasabach-Merritt syndrome was thought to be caused by large infantile haemangiomas (also known as cavernous haemangiomas or capillary haemangiomas) however this is not the case.
+Kasabach-Merritt syndrome is caused by kaposiform haemangioendotheliomas, tufted angiomas, and sometimes other vascular tumours.
+Previously Kasabach-Merritt syndrome was thought to be caused by large infantile haemangiomas however this is not the case.

 Kaposiform haemangioendotheliomas are typically solitary tumours which appear in the soft tissues of the limbs, head and neck or retroperitoneum.
 They usually are seen in infants less than 2 years of age, although cases have been reported in adults.
 They do not spread (metastasise) but can cause serious problems because of local growth, cardiac failure or the associated Kasabach-Merritt phenomenon.
 There are few reports of kaposiform haemangioendotheliomas without Kasabach-Merritt syndrome.
 Kaposiform haemangioendotheliomas usually regress with time but do not completely disappear.